rh-mobb/documentation/content/docs/rosa/dynamic-certificates/index.md

 1. Create OpenShift resources required for issuing Dynamic Certificates to Routes.

-This step will create a new deployment (and hence a pod) that'll watch out for specifically annotated routes in the cluster, and if the issuer-kind and issuer-name annotations are found in a new route, it'll request the Issuer (ClusterIssuer in my case) for a new Certificate that's unique to this route and which'll honor the hostname that was specified while creating the route.
+This step will create a new deployment (and hence a pod) that'll watch out for specifically annotated routes in the cluster, and if the issuer-kind and issuer-name annotations are found in a new route, it will request the Issuer (ClusterIssuer in my case) for a new Certificate that's unique to this route and which will honor the hostname that was specified while creating the route.

    ```bash
    oc apply -f https://github.com/cert-manager/openshift-routes/releases/latest/download/cert-manager-openshift-routes.yaml -n cert-manager